kny5/fabacademy_antonio_anaya/docs/assignments/week05.md

 Procedure:

 1. Attatch the clamps from the positive output of the power source to the positive side of the USB, check the PINOUT using [this image](http://academy.cba.mit.edu/classes/embedded_programming/SWD/hello.CMSIS-DAP.10.D11C.png).

+2. Detect the VCC points and the expected voltage in each point, in this board we have a 5 Volts supply and in the circuit there are 3.3 Volts after the conections of the regulator.
+Test those points looking for a 3.3 Volts measure.

+3. Detect the ground points and check voltage continuity with them, similarly to the Z axis calibration process of the milling machine.

+4. Look for any missing component, damaged trace or shortcut.